Alexander Tzalenchuk is currently involved in research on:

 - Scanning probe microscopy

 - Transport properties of graphene and its applications in metrology

-Alexander received a BA degree in Electronics Engineering from the Department of Crystal Physics, Faculty of Electronic Materials and Devices, Moscow Steel & Alloys Institute, and a PhD degree in Physics and Mathematics from A V Shubnikov Institute of Crystallography Russian Academy of Sciences.
+Alexander received a degree in Electronics Engineering from the Department of Crystal Physics, Faculty of Electronic Materials and Devices, Moscow Institute of Steel and Alloys, and a PhD in Physics and Mathematics from the A V Shubnikov Institute of Crystallography, Russian Academy of Sciences.

-Alexander has nearly 30 years of experience in solid-state physics, nanotechnology and quantum metrology.
+Alexander has over 30 years' experience in solid-state physics, nanotechnology and quantum metrology.
 In his early days in Moscow, he studied charge transport in semiconducting and fast-ion conducting bicrystals.
-Later he spent over 10 years at Chalmers University of Technology in Gothenburg, Sweden, investigating Josephson devices in high-Tc superconductors (HTS).
+Later, he spent over 10 years at Chalmers University of Technology in Gothenburg, Sweden, investigating Josephson devices in high-Tc superconductors (HTS).
 In particular, he worked on the development of submicron technology for the HTS materials and studied a range of mesoscopic effects in ultrasmall HTS Josephson junctions before joining NPL in February 2002.

 Tel: +44 20 8943 6953